Education and Outreach Grants

 Applicants should expect to receive notification of the outcome of their application within two months of the closing date.
 It is therefore expected that applications for the April and October rounds will be for activities taking place after 1 June and 1 December, respectively.

-Funds will be paid by bank transfer within one month of a claim being submitted.
+Awarded funds will be paid to the applicant’s nominated account by bank transfer within one month of an award claim being made.